trouchet/tarzan/roadmaps/1_core/internationalization.md

 Replace [language_code] with the language code for the language you want to add translations for (e.g., es for Spanish).

-b.
 In the project's root directory, navigate to the locale directory inside the app where you ran makemessages.
 Inside the locale directory, you'll find subdirectories for each language you specified in LANGUAGES.
-c.

 In each language subdirectory, you'll find a .po file (e.g., django.po).
 Open this file in a text editor and add translations for each string that needs to be translated.
-d.

 After adding translations, compile the .po files into .mo files by running:

 ```bash
 python manage.py compilemessages
 ```

-Internationalize Templates and Python Code:
+**Internationalize Templates and Python Code**:

-a.
 In your templates, wrap text that needs translation with the {% trans %} template tag.
 For example:

 ```html
 <h1>{% trans "Welcome" %}</h1>
 ```

-b.
 In Python code, use the gettext method for translation.
 For example:

 ```python
 from django.utils.translation import gettext as _